Food Fight! The Art and Science of Foodborne Illness Litigation

 - Students must complete all class sessions and reading assignments.

-- Degree-seeking students must submit a written paper or complete a final exam as specified in each course syllabus.
+- Degree-seeking students must submit a written paper or complete a final exam as specified in the course syllabus.

 - Law Students: Degree-seeking students currently enrolled in an ABA-accredited law school should complete Part A of the application form and return it with a letter from their school’s registrar reflecting their status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student.
 NOTE: Mitchell Hamline students do not need a letter of good standing from the registrar and should register via Agresso.